AKP2611/flutter_hardcode_localizer/README.md

 --targetPath
 (Optional) Path to your project’s target directory.
 (Default) '.'

+--targetFiles
+(Optional) Comma-separated list of full file paths to process, rest of the files will be skipped.
+(Default) []

 --autoApproveSuggestedKeys
 (Optional, true/false) Automatically approve suggested JSON keys without developer consent.